2018 Pacific hurricane season: Hurricane Olivia

-Soon after, increasing shear and dry air caused Olivia to weaken.
-The storm weakened into a minimal Category 2 hurricane before an unexpected, second period of intensification commenced on September 6.
-Olivia peaked at 00:00 UTC on September 7 as a Category 4 hurricane with winds of 130 mph and a pressure of 951 mbar, while over 1,265 mi west of Cabo San Lucas.
-Lower sea surface temperatures and a more stable environment caused the hurricane to begin weakening before it crossed into the Central Pacific around 00:00 September 9.
-This trend continued until slightly higher sea surface temperatures allowed the now-minimal Category 1 hurricane to restrengthen slightly and reach a secondary peak by 00:00 UTC on September 10.
-After 12 hours, the cyclone began to weaken again, falling to tropical storm strength by 06:00 UTC on September 11.
+A tropical depression formed on September 1, approximately 405 mi southwest of Manzanillo, Mexico.
+Despite wind shear, the depression strengthened into Tropical Storm Olivia a day after forming.
+It moved to the northwest and later to the west.
+Olivia reached hurricane intensity on September 4 at 00:00 UTC, while located 575 mi southwest of Cabo San Lucas.
+On the next day, it reached an initial peak as a Category 3 hurricane, before weakening due to wind shear and dry air.
+Olivia unexpectedly restrengthened, attaining peak winds of 130 mph and a pressure of 951 mbar on September 7.
+This made it a Category 4 hurricane.
+Olivia weakened again due to cooler waters, falling to tropical storm strength on September 11 as it neared eastern Hawaii.
 Olivia made landfall as a 45 mph tropical storm at 19:10 UTC on September 12, about 10 mi northwest of Kahului, Maui.
 Just over 40 minutes later, the storm made a second landfall about 5 mi north-northwest of Lanai City.
 Olivia's two landfalls were the first time in recorded history that a tropical cyclone had made landfall on both islands.
 The storm moved west-southwestward, away from the Hawaiian Islands, and weakened into a tropical depression on September 13 at 06:00 UTC.
-Olivia became a tropical storm once more by 18:00 UTC but failed to intensify further.
-Strong wind shear and disruption from its two landfalls in Hawaii caused the cyclone to become post-tropical by 06:00 UTC on September 14 and open up into a trough about 12 hours later.
+Olivia briefly became a tropical storm once more, but it transitioned into a post-tropical cyclone on September 14, shortly before opening into a trough.